junxit/us-congress-bills-119/metadata.md

 - 2025-11-12 — Placed on the Union Calendar, Calendar No. 324.
 - 2025-11-12 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 119-373.
 - 2025-11-12 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 119-373.
+- 2025-11-19 — Considered under suspension of the rules. (consideration: CR H4783-4785)
+- 2025-11-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1736.
+- 2025-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-11-19 — Mr. Guest moved to suspend the rules and pass the bill, as amended.
+- 2025-11-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4783-4784)
+- 2025-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4783-4784)
+- 2025-11-19 — The title of the measure was amended.
+Agreed to without objection.